-Depending on the collar design, the options contracts can be net debit, meaning they cost money to implement; net credit, meaning they generate positive income; or zero cost.
+Depending on the collar design, the options contracts can be net debit, meaning they cost money to implement; net credit, meaning they generate a positive net premium; or zero cost.
 Collar strategies can also mitigate downside risks through the purchase of a protective put.
 But by selling a covered call, these strategies can help limit the cost of the put in exchange for limiting upside potential.